thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 ---
-title: ["Retrieve an expert answer"]
+title: ["View an answer from an expert"]
 keywords: SearchIQ,answer,introduction,"help","expert","search bar","natural language",speech,voice
 last_updated: 4/16/2019
 summary: "Getting an answer back when you use Ask an expert"